 Ease of Use – Simple and straightforward operation.

 Comfort – Just as comfortable as friction backs.

 Cost – They are a bit more expensive that other options.

 Lever backs, sometimes called European backs, have a curved ear wire instead of a straight post, and have a hinged lever piece that closes the back, as the name would imply.
+These can be thought of as an enhanced and more secure version of the ear wire shown above.
 This style is not better or worse than the various post styles, it is simply a different aesthetic.
 Some prefer the look of this style, especially for dangle earrings.